return42/sphkerneldoc/doc/linux_src_doc/include/drm/drm_crtc_h.rst

     property tracking for this CRTC

 state

-    Current atomic state for this CRTC.
+    current atomic state for this CRTC

-commit_list

-    List of \ :c:type:`struct drm_crtc_commit <drm_crtc_commit>` structures tracking pending commits.
-    Protected by \ ``commit_lock``\ .
-This list doesn't hold its own full reference, but burrows it from the ongoing commit.
-Commit entries must be removed from this list once the commit is fully completed, but before it's correspoding \ :c:type:`struct drm_atomic_state <drm_atomic_state>` gets destroyed.

-commit_lock

-    Spinlock to protect \ ``commit_list``\ .

 acquire_ctx

-    Per-CRTC implicit acquire context used by atomic drivers for legacy IOCTLs, so that atomic drivers can get at the locking acquire context.
+    per-CRTC implicit acquire context used by atomic drivers for legacy IOCTLs

 .. _`drm_crtc.description`: